 Learn how to correct the color balance in your footage with specific emphasis on clips that are were shot under mixed lighting conditions or were improperly white balanced in the camera.

-One of the jobs of a colorist is to focus the viewer’s eye on what is important in the frame and you’ll apply Resolve’s powerful secondary correction tools like windows, curves and blurs to keep the attention where it belongs.
+One of the jobs of a color correction to focus the viewer’s eye on what is important in the frame.
+You’ll learn how to apply Resolve’s powerful secondary correction tools like windows, curves and blurs to keep the attention where it belongs.

-This tutorial was designed for beginning to intermediate colorists, editors, filmmakers, and producers who want to improve their footage.
-This tutorial assumes a basic familiarity with DaVinci Resolve 12-12.5’s User Interface and workflow paradigms.
-Users who need a foundational understanding of DaVinci Resolve should watch our DaVinci Resolve 12 QuickStart tutorial.
+This tutorial was designed for beginning to intermediate editors, colorists and media content creators who want to improve their footage.
+This tutorial assumes a basic familiarity with DaVinci Resolve 15.
+Users who need a foundational understanding of DaVinci Resolve should purchase our Editing & Color Grading 101 Course for DaVinci Resolve 15.

-Software Version: DaVinci Resolve version 12.5 and later (Free & Studio).
+Software Version: DaVinci Resolve 15.2 or Higher.
 A tutorial update may be available in the future, see our Upgrade Policy for more details.

 Jason Bowdach, C.S.I. is a professional colorist, finishing artist, and post production engineer based in Los Angeles, CA. Jason’s color work spans the gamut from corporate projects for clients such as Adobe and Google to independent short and feature films.
 He is the post production engineer for the broadcast network The Africa Channel; a Blackmagic Design certified trainer, and a member of the Colorist Society International.Full Bio